 Elements

 QDN supports the six outcomes areas under the current Strategy as the most appropriate areas for retention in the next strategy going forward, and an outcomes framework for measurement of those outcomes, along with measurement of NDIS outcomes for participants.
-We note that the six Domains in the draft Outcomes Framework are the same as the six broad outcome areas the current National Disabiltiy Strategy is structured around.
+We note that the six Domains in the draft Outcomes Framework are the same as the six broad outcome areas the current National Disability Strategy is structured around.

-QDN sees that critical to the effective implementation of the strategy is building the capacity of people with disability and their families and carers to understand the roles and responsibilities and accountability so they can act from an informed place to measure impact, change and outcomes.
+QDN sees that critical to the effective implementation of the strategy is building the capacity of people with disability and their families and carers to understand the roles and responsibilities and the required accountability so they can act from an informed place to measure impact, change and outcomes.

-Additionally, QDN sees that it is important that there is nationally consistent approach to identifying and recording data related to disability and the definition of disability as this will be important in reporting on individual/person level data vs population level data.
+Additionally, QDN sees that it is important that there is a nationally consistent approach to identifying and recording data related to disability and the definition of disability as this will be important in reporting on individual/person level data vs population level data.

 There needs to be consistency across each of the domains that measure concrete outcomes vs aspirational goals and measurements that can be subjective.
-At the moment, across some of the ‘sub-outcomes’ person-centred – they are a mixture and QDN recommends that there is consistency across each domain.
+At the moment, there is a mixture across the ‘sub-outcomes’ and QDN recommends that there is consistency across each domain.
 QDN also suggests that the use of ‘sub-outcome’ is removed and is alternatively named to reflect the person-centred focus.

-QDN sees that it is critical that the elements of the NDS Outcomes Framework include
+QDN sees that it is critical that the elements of the NDS Outcomes Framework include:

-Co-design with people with disability, from the planning, design, development, review and reporting on outcomes;
+Co-design with people with disability, from the planning, design, development, review and reporting on outcomes

-Indicators must reflect and align with the Convention on Rights of People with Disability and the Articles that define behaviour and outcomes;
+Indicators must reflect and align with the Convention on Rights of People with Disability and the Articles that define behaviour and outcomes

-Approach to the framework and therefore reporting that enables how things are improving, how things are getting worse and how things are staying the same;
+Approach to the framework and therefore reporting that enables how things are improving, how things are getting worse and how things are staying the same

-Social determinants of health and well-being are an important consideration in the indicators and measures;
+Social determinants of health and well-being as an important consideration in the indicators and measures

-An approach that clearly measures progress in relation to people with disability in comparison with population level data for people without disability to ensure progress is being made;
+An approach that clearly measures progress in relation to people with disability in comparison with population level data for people without disability to ensure progress is being made

-Public reporting at COmmonweatlh, State/Territory and Local level is required to ensure accountability and visibility to the whole population;
+Public reporting at Commonwealth, State/Territory and Local level is required to ensure accountability and visibility to the whole population

-Consistency of wording and framing of outcomes measures to all be positively framed and consistent in language;
+Consistency of wording and framing of outcomes measures to all be positively framed and consistent in language

-Stronger focus and clearly defined outcomes to measure leadership of people with disability and contributions;
+Stronger focus and clearly defined outcomes to measure leadership of people with disability and their contributions

 Consideration of the use of the word ‘equitable’ alongside ‘accessible’ as an outcome measure to ensure there are changes and adjustments made to the way services are delivered that may be differently interpreted to ‘accessibility’ measures.